-Australia's share of renewable rise in 2016.
+Portugal's share of renewable decline in 2017 (low hydro).

-Based on its 2016 data for G20 countries, Enerdata analyses the trends in the world energy markets.Download the publication
+Based on its 2017 data for G20 countries, Enerdata analyses the trends in the world energy markets.Download the publication

 Access to the most comprehensive and up-to-date database on energy supply, demand, prices and GHG emissions (186 countries).Free trial